-Mrs. Karnsuda Sansuthi, Chief Financial Officer (CFO), as the person taking the highest responsibility in finance and accounting, effective as of January 21, 2016.
+Mrs. Karnsuda Sansuthi, Chief Financial Officer (CFO), as the person taking the highest responsibility in finance and accounting, effective as of January 21, 2016 to January 13, 2021 due to resigning from being an employee of the Company.
 This person is considered well qualified with great capabilities, possesses many years of useful experience, successfully participated in training seminars and related courses required and being able to carry out the duties of the CFO.
-Mrs. Karnsuda completed 12 hours orientation program in 2017, attended continuous accounting knowledge enhancement training of 25.30 hours in 2018 and attended continuous accounting knowledge enhancement training of 22 hours in 2019.
+Mrs. Karnsuda completed 12 hours orientation program in 2017 and attended continuous accounting knowledge enhancement training of 20 hours in 2020.